japacheco10/connect_four_mcts/README.md

 2.  **Dependencies:**

-    * This project relies on the Python standard library, so no additional installation steps (like `pip install`) are typically required.
+    * This project relies primarily on the Python standard library.
+    * However, for an enhanced user experience during long tournament runs, we use:
+        * `tqdm` – for displaying progress bars.
+It is optional but highly recommended to visualize tournament progress in real time.
+            * Install with:
+            ```bash
+            pip install tqdm
+            ```

 ##   Testing an algorithm